kvarak/dnd/docs/_Classes/alchemist.md

 When you create the stone, choose the benefit from the following options:

-- Darkvision out to a range of 30 feet.
+- Darkvision out to a range of 30 ft.
-- An increase to speed of 10 feet while the creature is unencumbered.
+- An increase to speed of 10 ft while the creature is unencumbered.
 - Proficiency with Constitution saving throws.
 - Resistance to acid, cold, fire, lightning, or thunder damage (your choice whenever you choose this benefit).